oliviawestmacottssw/SSW.Rules.Content/rules/webinar---do-you-follow-up-with-people-who-register-for-webinars/rule.md

 ---

 One of the best ways to generate new opportunities for your business is to hold a webinar.
 It is very important that you follow up with each attendee after each webinar otherwise you will waste the opportunities you have created.
 After each webinar you should complete the following:
-   ​

 **1. For all new prospects**

-1. After each webinar someone must call each person who registers (based in your region), offer them the video and ask them the following questions:​
+1. After each webinar someone must call each person who registers (based in your region), offer them the video and ask them the following questions:
     1. Did you attend the webinar?
     2. Why did you attend the webinar?
     3. What did you get out of the webinar?